 The neurology devices segment is anticipated to witness maximum growth during the forecast period with a CAGR of over 14.2%.
 This extensive growth is predicted due to increasing investments in R&D of neurological devices and technologies.
-Increasing availability of sophisticated equipment to monitor and track brain and nerve activity to facilitate better diagnostics and treatments to patients is a major driver for the growth of this segment in the Middle East.
+The increasing availability of sophisticated equipment to monitor and track brain and nerve activity to facilitate better diagnostics and treatments to patients is a major driver for the growth of this segment in the Middle East.

-Based on the U.S. FDA classification, the Middle East medical devices market is segmented into Class I, II and III devices.
-As of 2016, Class II forms the largest as well as the fastest growing segment over the forecast period.
+Based on the U.S. FDA classification, the Middle East medical devices market is segmented into Class I, II, and III devices.
+As of 2016, Class II forms the largest as well as the fastest-growing segment over the forecast period.

 Over 60.0% of medical devices fall under the Class II category.
-Formerly, Class I devices were predominant with extensive amount of market players.
+Formerly, Class I devices were predominant with an extensive amount of market players.
 This has led to saturation of the market and a standstill in the growth, as per innovation is concerned.

-Class II devices are higher risk devices which require greater regulatory controls and are more critical as compared to Class I devices.
+Class II devices are higher risk devices that require greater regulatory controls and are more critical as compared to Class I devices.
 Thus, self-declaration is illegal.
 An increased growth rate is witnessed in this segment due to rising incidences of conventional diseases in the Middle Eastern region.
 This results in an increased demand for technological advancements for more efficacious and high precision devices.

 Based on end-users, the Middle East medical devices market is segmented into hospitals, clinics, laboratories, blood banks, pharmacies, standalone clinics, dermatology clinics & cosmetic centers.

 As of 2016, hospitals are the predominant segment with over 60.0% of the market share.
 This is anticipated to be due to the increasing patient footfall in a hospital as compared to any other end-user segment.
-The number of hospitals are increasing in the Middle Eastern region due to increasing population and increasing demand for diagnosis and treatment.
-In 2016 budget, the Middle East government allocated USD 27.7 billion towards further development of the hospital sector.
+The number of hospitals is increasing in the Middle Eastern region due to the increasing population and increasing demand for diagnosis and treatment.
+In the 2016 budget, the Middle East government allocated USD 27.7 billion towards further development of the hospital sector.

 The dermatology clinics & cosmetic center segments are anticipated to witness maximum growth during the forecast period with a CAGR of over 6.0%.
-Rising demand for non-invasive dermatological and cosmeceutical procedures along with increasing aesthetic awareness have accelerated the adoption of dermatology and cosmetology centers in the Middle East.
+Rising demand for non-invasive dermatological and cosmeceutical procedures along with increasing aesthetic awareness has accelerated the adoption of dermatology and cosmetology centers in the Middle East.

 Regionally, the Kingdom of Saudi Arabia is the most dominant one and is the largest revenue generator for the Middle East medical device market, as of 2016.
-This dominance is anticipated to be due to enhanced public sector spending, with more than 60.0% share contributed by Ministry of Health (MoH).
+This dominance is anticipated to be due to enhanced public sector spending, with more than 60.0% share contributed by the Ministry of Health (MoH).
 An increase is witnessed in budget allocation and expansion in the facilities such as hospitals and clinics catering to the increasing population.

-Factors identified to support this growth include the rapidly evolving healthcare infrastructure and inclusion of research activities by medium as well as small scale players.
-Increasing urbanization, expanding health insurance market, growing population, and tremendous healthcare developments are the major drivers resulting in the growth of medical devices in this region.
-Furthermore, the augmenting figure of patients within the region coupled with flexible regulatory guidelines are expected to promote the region as key destination.
+Factors identified to support this growth include the rapidly evolving healthcare infrastructure and inclusion of research activities by the medium as well as small scale players.
+Increasing urbanization, expanding the health insurance market, growing population, and tremendous healthcare developments are the major drivers resulting in the growth of medical devices in this region.
+Furthermore, the augmenting figure of patients within the region coupled with flexible regulatory guidelines are expected to promote the region as a key destination.

-Few of the key market participants in the Middle East medical devices market include Medtronic, Johnson & Johnson, Siemens, Roche, Becton Dickinson, Abbott Laboratories, Novartis, Olympus Corporation, General Electric, Biomerica, Baxter International, Smith and Nephew, BioMérieux, Philips and Zimmer Biomet.
+A few of the key market participants in the Middle East medical devices market include Medtronic, Johnson & Johnson, Siemens, Roche, Becton Dickinson, Abbott Laboratories, Novartis, Olympus Corporation, General Electric, Biomerica, Baxter International, Smith and Nephew, BioMérieux, Philips and Zimmer Biomet.